BerOSilk/Snake-Game-With-AI/README.md

 # Snake Game With AI

-This game is still under development, but you can try the AI now :D
+This game is still under development, but you can try the AI now ( https://berosilk.github.io/Snake-Game-With-AI/ )